ACB Site Evaluation Reports

-Periodic evaluations of study center sites and programs are essential for the ACB to maintain high-quality standards, particularly for academics.
-ACB evaluation reports are available to the Consortium to provide information to prospective students and sending institutions.
+Periodic evaluations of study center sites and programs are essential for the Academic Consortium Board (ACB) to maintain high-quality standards, particularly for academics.
+ACB site evaluation executive summaries are available to the Consortium through this page, and full site evaluation reports are available by request.

-ACB members review the following points to determine whether each program serves the needs of CIEE’s primary stakeholders, Consortium-member institutions, and their students:
+ACB members review the following points to determine whether each study center serves the needs of CIEE’s primary stakeholders: Consortium-member institutions, and their students.

-- What needs are served by the program?
+- What needs are served by the site and it’s programs?

 - What is the site and program's role in CIEE's overall mission